Welcome to a new podcast with Joe Bailey

 About our guests:

-Join me for my next podcast with guests Chana Studley and John El-Mokadem who will share their stories of transformation in dealing with chronic pain and chronic illness, as well as surviving the recent conflict in the middle east.
+Guests Chana Studley and John El-Mokadem share their stories of transformation in dealing with chronic pain and chronic illness, as well as surviving the recent conflict in the middle east.

 John El-Mokadem and Chana Studley have featured interviews from chapter 6 titled: “Why Hope and Resilience are the Key to the Mind/Body connection in Dealing with Illness” from my new book “Thriving in the Eye of the Hurricane.”